 Never having toned anything I thought it’d be a nice look to see what something would like like with halftones.
 I worked out what a good linescreen would be in Photoshop instead of Clip Studio where I didn’t feel I had the same control over the pixel size of the dots.Still, it might be a matter of time before I actually ever do this in a real book.
 Who knows…just might need for the right project to come along.

 Shane White is a published author and artist who resides in the Northwest.
 He is also a freelance concept designer, filmmaker, editor and storyboard artist for the entertainment industry.
 Find out more here: www.studiowhite.com

-All shanewhite.com web pages are © 2016 Shane White.
+All shanewhite.com web pages are © 2018 Shane Patrick White.